 Studies Needing Funding (2013 and beyond)

-B. We also need funding to continue the massive statistical analysis of our immense database for the different purpose of understanding the brain mechanisms involved in causing the symptoms of Gulf War illness.
-Since millions of dollars have already been spent in generating this immense database on representative samples of ill and well veterans, the heavy lifting has already been done, and we need modest funding to complete the analysis of mechanisms.
+B. We also need funding to continue the statistical analysis of our immense database for the different purpose of understanding the brain mechanisms involved in causing the symptoms of Gulf War illness.
+Since millions of dollars have already been spent generating this immense database on representative samples of ill and well veterans, the heavy lifting has already been done, and we need modest funding to complete the analysis of mechanisms.
 The potential payoff is understanding the brain mechanisms that will help point to novel treatment ideas.

-D. Given that our initial genomic study identified a well known oncogene (cancer-causing gene) that has been rendered unstable in ill Gulf War veterans compared with well ones, the next step is to sequence this oncogene in the DNA that we have stored on the 2,100 members of our national sample of Gulf War veterans to identify the molecular cause of this instability that may be causing the increased risk of brain cancer in the Gulf War veteran population.
+C. Given that our initial genomic study identified a well-known oncogene (cancer-causing gene) that has been rendered unstable in ill Gulf War veterans compared with well ones, the next step is to sequence this oncogene in the DNA that we have stored on the 2,100 members of our national sample of Gulf War veterans to identify the molecular cause of this instability that may be causing the increased risk of brain cancer in the Gulf War veteran population.
 The potential payoff is a diagnostic test and a treatment to prevent the development of brain cancer.

 D. We have received a small grant from the Department of Defense to test the level of functioning of the whole human genome in our two samples of Gulf War veterans, looking for genes that are functioning at different levels in the ill and well veterans (see Phase IX.
 Funded studies currently in progress).
 This grant supports the blood collection and stimulation of the blood cells with chemicals that will accentuate group differences in gene functions so they can be detected, as well as the final RNA measurement and analysis of two of the 15 test conditions.
 We are seeking matching funds to perform the measurements and analysis on the other 13 conditions to complete the study.
 If successful, the payoff will be the development of a simple, inexpensive blood test to diagnose Gulf War illness.